lammps/lammps/doc/src/Howto_mdi.rst

 any language: C, C++, Fortran, Python, etc.

-In addition to allowing driver and engine(s) to run as stand-alone executables, MDI also enables a server code to be a "plugin" to the client code.
+In addition to allowing driver and engine(s) to run as stand-alone executables, MDI also enables an engine to be a *plugin* to the client code.
 In this scenario, server code(s) are compiled as shared libraries, and one (or more) instances of the server are instantiated by the driver code.
 If the driver code runs in parallel, it can split its MPI communicator into multiple sub-communicators, and launch each